fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 # Example:
 ssh_tunnel_host_port=2222

-# shh tunnel host http port defines the port to be used when doing comunication with que ssh tunnel host
+# shh tunnel host http port defines the port to be used when doing comunication with ssh tunnel host
 # Example:
 ssh_tunnel_host_http_port=2223wi
 ```